nqxcode/laravel-lucene-search/README.md

         // or

         'optional_attributes' => [
-                'field' => 'custom_name' // with specifying of accessor name
+                'accessor' => 'custom_name' // with specifying of accessor name
         ]
 ```
 - In model add **special accessor**, that returns list of `field-name => field-value`.